rvernica/SciDB-Py/README.rst

 NOTE for different versions of SciDB
 ------------------------------------
 The master branch of this repository tracks the latest release of SciDB.

 To get a version of SciDB-Py that works with SciDB version 15.7 or older, choose the ``scidb15.7`` branch.

 SciDB-py: Python Interface to SciDB
 ===================================
 SciDB-py is a full-featuered Python interface to SciDB.
-Its goal is to allow users to utilize the power of SciDB_ from Python, using a familiar and intuitive numpy-like syntax.
+It's goal is to allow users to utilize the power of SciDB_ from Python, using a familiar and intuitive numpy-like syntax.
 For more information, see the SciDB-Py Documentation_.

-- Authors: Jake VanderPlas <jakevdp@cs.washington.edu>, Chris Beaumont <cbeaumont@cfa.harvard.edu>, Kriti Sen Sharma <ksen@paradigm4.com>
+- Authors: Jake VanderPlas <jakevdp@cs.washington.edu>, Chris Beaumont <cbeaumont@cfa.harvard.edu>, Kriti Sen Sharma <ksen@paradigm4.com>, Jonathan Rivers<jrivers@paradigm4.com>
 - License: Simplified BSD
 - Documentation: http://scidb-py.readthedocs.org/en/latest/